Following the AGM, Academy Award winner Ben Osmo (Best Achievement in Sound Mixing 2015 – Mad Max: Fury Road) presented on the topic of:

 Film Production Sound Through the Years changes and added responsibilities.

 Newly re-elected Chairman Graeme Huon introduced Ben with a brief outline of Ben’s career.

 Ben then took us through his career in location sound production from his start in 1975 at the ABC.
 He told us that the typical setup of the time was a Nagra portable battery-operated tape recorder and a shotgun microphone on a long boom pole.
 He explained that the shoots were often one-camera affairs with shots framed as wide-shot, mid-shot, and close-up with the microphone positioned accordingly to achieve the appropriate sound balance.

-The next meeting of the AES Melbourne Section will be an in-person event to be held on Monday 19th June 2023 at 7:30pm at the ABC Southbank radio studios.
+The next online meeting of the AES Melbourne Section will be held on Monday 14th August 2023 at 7:30pm – via Zoom.

 Modern Classical Music Production